What is the Coventry Joint Strategic Needs Assessment (JSNA)?

 Introduction

 Welcome to the Hillfields area profile.
-Coventry is divided into 18 electoral ward areas; while the areas profiled for the JSNA were not specifically designed around ward boundaries, this area is one part of the ward of St Micheal’s.
+Coventry is divided into 18 electoral ward areas; while the areas profiled for the JSNA were not specifically designed around ward boundaries, this area is one part of the ward of St Michael’s.

 Hillfields is one of the six places in Coventry profiled as part of the JSNA.
 The map below illustrates the Hillfields area covered in the profile, alongside the other five places.